-Woody: What led him to this ?
 Dan: Oh yes, Computer Graphics as a Way ofLife which Ted Nelson . . .

-That laid out the religious . . religion.
-Woody: What was the frequency of your intereattion with Tom.
-Dan: Weæl, he was at my house until he found his own place.
-And he immiediately wanted to bring over the IP the Vector General and colorize it.
-I actually didn't think it would be very interseting, but he kind of talked me into it and it was very successful right from the first time we did it.
-We had two half-inch color recorders and we do this little half-inch introduction which I don't think has been seen bery much, the very first stuff we did together, kids playing in the playground, smiling and jumping up and down and pushing buttons, sloppy stuff.
-And that slowly dvolved, constantly working on technical fronts and going for images.
-Tom, for instance, was the person who made EVE-1 happen, he's the person who really wanted todo that.
+That laid out the religious . . \\\\\\ religion.

+Woody: What was the frequency of your intereaction with Tom.

+Dan: Weal, he was at my house until he found his own place.
+And he immiediately wanted to bring over the IP \\\\\\ the Vector wanted todo that.
 So I don't know what to say here.
 That thing with Tom and me and that whole direction is really another story and a very powerful one.
-But he's had, it's really kind of, like when he was at Ohio they made a XXXXXXX distinction between technicians and artists so he couldn't do his personal art on the machine even though he was the only person in the place who had run a camera.
+But he's had, it's really kind of, like when he was at Ohio they made a \\\\\\ distinction between technicians and artists so he couldn't do his personal art on the machine even though he was the only person in the place who had run a camera.
 Just because he's technically minded . . .
-But he'd alwasy and the goal of making computers easy to use, I mean he intrinsically thought they could be easy to use akaix and he had the intereactive model.
+But he'd always and the goal of making computers easy to use, I mean he intrinsically thought they could be easy to use xkxxx and he had the intereactive model.
 His system had dials before it had variables, before it had the programming language it had dials controlling images on the scr-en.
 It really grew right up from interaction.
 It had interaction before it had anything else.
-So he was absolutely committed to the idea and he understood intuitively although I don't know how well explicitly the idea that if you give people enought information, a rich enough feedback, they can do very complex things quite easily.
+So he was absolutely committed to the idea and he understood intuitively although I don't know how well explicitly the idea that if you give people enoughx information, a rich enough feedback, they can do very complex things quite easily.
 Well if you make them specify it all out, like turn here, go there, move four blacks, turn up it's becomes very difficult.
-Just give them a goal and a rich enough feedback thexe they ca- get there.
-And it akes the job vastly easier and that's something that 's still not grasped by a tremendous number---- percentage of the people working in computer images and computer sound.
+Just give them a goal and a rich enough feedback xhexe they ca- get there.
+And it akes the job vastly easier and that's something that 's still not grasped by a tremendous number --- percentage of the people working in computer images and computer sound.
 So, We can keep talking about that, it's certainly important, it's certainly a real extension of the IP and I larned a tremendous amount from Tom.
 Part of it is just that he had similar goals in a different technology and he's a very generous person and very open with ideas.